LNP-BP/rust-bitcoin/CONTRIBUTING.md

    must be placed before each struct, and then those of these traits, which can't be auto-derived because of the member field restrictions should be removed.

+2. `Eq`, `PartialEq`, `Ord`, `PartialOrd` derivation must be skipped/removed from pt.
+1 in the following situations:
+   - for types that don't have reflexive equality/ordering
+   - types which has lexicographic ordering defined as a part of a standard must provide manual derivation
+   - types which may be more efficiently compared with bitcoin-specific rules should provide manual derivation

+3. `Debug` must not be derived on structs and enums which may contain secret data, and a manual `Debug` implementation should be provided instead.

-2. `Default` derivation should be performed whenever there is a rationale to have default constructor initializing "empty" data structure, i.e. this empty structure has a real use in the business logic *outside of the scope of testing or creating dumb data*.
+4. `Default` derivation should be performed whenever there is a rationale to have default constructor initializing "empty" data structure, i.e. this empty structure has a real use in the business logic *outside of the scope of testing or creating dumb data*.
 For instance, if the structure consists only of collection types which may be empty it should derive `Default` trait.

-3. **Error types** (both structs and enums) must implement `Display` and `Error` traits manually, and should provide `Error::source` function if some of the error cases contain other error type.
+5. **Error types** (both structs and enums) must implement `Display` and `Error` traits manually, and should provide `Error::source` function if some of the error cases contain other error type.

-4. `Display` should be implemented for all data types which may be presented to the end user (not developers!), for instance in command line or as a part of GUI.
+6. `Display` should be implemented for all data types which may be presented to the end user (not developers!), for instance in command line or as a part of GUI.
 Here are some guidelines:
    - Normally, `Display` implementation should not just repeat `Debug` and